-Over his five years as Health Minister, Michael worked hard to improve and expand health services and facilities across the State.
-Some of these included:
+Over my five years as Health Minister for Tasmania, I worked extremely hard to improve and expand health services and facilities across the State.
+My top three achievements are:

 - Opening over 130 new beds – many of them previously closed by Labor and the Greens

 - Employed record health staff – over 1000 new frontline workers

 - Increasing health funding by nearly $2.3 billion